-- 1. Protective full body chemical protective clothes, googles/face shield, gloves and safety footwear - 2.
-5 gallons of water (first aid if skin or eyes are exposed) and breathing apparatus
+- 1. Protective full body chemical protective clothes, googles/face shield, gloves and safety footwear - 5 gallons of water (first aid if skin or eyes are exposed) and breathing apparatus ships as personal cannot escape.
+Thus, any leakage can be fatal why piping and vessels normally are double walled with leakage detectors between the double wall.

-Figure 23: NH3 leakage - Panaji
+Figure 7: NH3 leakage - Panaji